graphistry/graphistry-cli/docs/telemetry.md

 ## Accessing Telemetry Dashboards and Services
 Once the services are online, we can access the next links for operations and development.

-Note: If you configure Caddy to expose the Telemetry services (see [behind Caddy](#caddyfile---reverse-proxy-set-up)), the services will have a different URL.
+Note: If you have configured Caddy to expose the Telemetry services (see [behind Caddy](#caddyfile---reverse-proxy-set-up)), the services will have a different URL.

 ### OpenTelemetry Collector metrics for Prometheus
 Use this URL when the service is [behind Caddy](#caddyfile---reverse-proxy-set-up): `https://$GRAPHISTRY_HOST/metrics`